Man sentenced to 4 years for stabbing

 “Someone could have died,” Judge Sukola said as she handed down the sentence of four years in prison and three years of parole.

-Kossy has approximately 2 ½ years left to serve for his crime.
+Kossy has a little over two years left to serve for his crime.